weatherspud/are-dice-fair/README.md

     > sum(d4)
     [1] 100

-Now we define a function which take the vector for each die and returns a `p` value using the Chi-squared test:
+Now we define a function which takes the vector for each die and returns a `p` value using the Chi-squared test:

     > compute_p = function(x) {